CSCfi/csc-user-guide/docs/apps/cloudcompare.md

 ## Installation

-Cloudcompare was installed to Puhti via Singularity.
-The Singularity definition file is available on [CSCs 'singularity-recipes' repository](https://github.com/CSCfi/singularity-recipes/blob/main/cloudcompare/cloudcompare.def).
+CloudCompare was installed to Puhti with Singularity, using this [CloudCompare Singularity definition file](https://github.com/CSCfi/singularity-recipes/blob/main/cloudcompare/cloudcompare.def).

 ## References